snknitin/PyTorch_learn/README.md

         optimizer.zero_grad()

-* In the training loop : Variables are passed. the values in variables are accessed using .data
+* In the training loop : Variables are passed. the values in variables are accessed using .data and we do loss.backward to get the gradients and also update the step in optimizer for each epoch

         # Calculate Loss
         loss = criterion(outputs, labels)